sebva/PersonalWebsite/index.md

 ## Welcome!

 Hi there!
-My name is Sébastien Vaucher, I'm a software engineer from the region of Neuchâtel, Switzerland.
+My name is Sébastien Vaucher, I'm currently pursuing a PhD degree at the University of Neuchâtel, Switzerland.

 If you're here, it's probably because you want to know more about me.
 I hope that you will find what you are looking for on this website.
 Below is a summary of my education amd a list of projects I realized.

 Should you be unable to find something, you can instantly contact me using the chat button in the lower right.
 It will start an XMPP/Jabber chat with me.